What Is a Web Banner? Definition, Examples & Costs

 A web banner, or banner ad, is a form of online advertising delivered by an ad server, like Google Ads or Microsoft Ads.
 Its purpose is to direct traffic to a specific page on the advertiser’s website that is designed to convert leads.
 In most cases, the format of a web banner will be a static or animated graphic displaying a company’s logo, tagline, or call-to-action message.

-However, banner ads can also include more extensive text, images, flash animation, and other rich media to better capture visitor’s attention.
+However, banner ads can also include more extensive text, images, flash animation, or other rich media to better capture visitor’s attention.
 The banner ad is then embedded, typically near the top of a web page where it can be seen by the majority of site visitors for easy interaction.

 You can learn more about how to set up a web page for use with your banner ads and how to make yours a more effective lead capture or conversion tool in our article on how to create a landing page.